WHO ARE WE?

 In 1979, Neville and his wife Lill moved to South Korea to establish a small church for the Deaf in the basement of a Methodist church in the coastal city of Inchon.
 One of the four members of that first church was the boy Neville had begun sponsoring 14 years earlier.
 Over the next few years a further 13 Deaf churches were planted in South Korea, all of which are today served by Deaf pastors.

-As time went on the work of the mission spread from Korea to the Philippines, Taiwan, Japan, Myanmar, Thailand, Kenya, Uganda, Tanzania, Rwanda and Burundi where churches, schools, small factories, hearing clinics, farm projects, dormitories and Christian centres have been established to bring the message of Christ and aid to deaf people.
-DMI Thailand is also involved in the production of videos and teaching aids for deaf people.
+Since then, the mission has spread to 21 countries around the world where churches, schools, small factories, farm projects, dormitories and Christian centres have been established to bring aid and the message of Christ to the Deaf.